 When determining how long does detox take, you will need to consider the above factors.
 The timelines below are general estimates, but keep in mind that detox only deals with physical withdrawal symptoms and dependence.
 Psychological dependence and withdrawal can last much longer.

-- Alcohol — Symptoms can begin within 24 hours and will peak at day 2 or 3.
+• Alcohol — Symptoms can begin within 24 hours and will peak at day two or three.
 Delirium tremens, a symptom unique to alcohol withdrawal, will cause auditory, visual, and tactile hallucinations.
 The worst of the physical symptoms are over in about a week.

 After the end of physical withdrawal, patients may endure post-acute withdrawal syndrome (PAWS).
 PAWS, a largely psychological condition, can last for weeks or even months at a time.
 Symptoms of PAWS include anxiety, depression, insomnia, and intense craving for your former substance of choice.